 Talk to a Family Law Attorney About Adoption Reversal

 Adoption reversal is not something to take lightly.
 The courts definitely do not.
 If it is something you are considering, you should consult a family law attorney before deciding how to proceed.
-Call 303-688-0944 today to begin your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 today to begin your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.

 Reversing an Adoption in Colorado

 In adoptions, birth parents voluntarily give up parental rights to the adoptive parents.
 However, if a birth parent does so under coercion or duress and does not truly wish to give up a child, he or she can sometimes secure a reversal through the family law system.

 If you are a birth parent arguing for reversal and reinstatement of parental rights, you will need to provide evidence that your parental rights were terminated under coercion or duress.

 Once a court has granted the order for relinquishment of parental rights, that order cannot be reversed except where the court lacks jurisdiction, or when the consent of the parents is obtained through fraud, overreaching pressure, or duress.
 Colo.
 Revised Statutes § 19-5-103

 Relinquishing Parental Rights is Usually Permanent

 Ultimately, a family law court’s primary focus is always the best interests of the child.
 It’s important to remember that if you file for termination of your parental rights voluntarily, it is very difficult to reverse such a decision.
 You may be forfeiting any chance of having a relationship with your child.